labordynamicsinstitute/ldilab-manual/40-Instructions-PandP-Checks.md

 You should now do the following:

-- Open the link in (4) on openICPSR
+- Open the link in (4) on openICPSR, (more rarely) Zenodo, or Dataverse

   - If you need to find the openICPSR repository, use [this link](https://www.openicpsr.org/openicpsr/tenant/openicpsr/module/aea/reports)